The author completed a 700 watt DIY solar project for his own rooftop and gained this authentic and valuable experience in the process.

 Time Spent in Panel Fabrication

-Half Cut Solar Cells Vs Full 6' x 6' Cells, Which One is Better for DIY?
+Half Cut Solar Cells vs Full 6' x 6' Cells

-Half cut solar cells, that is size 6' x 3' are slightly expensive then full 6' x 6' cells (due to extra effort spent in cutting them) but have advantages for DIY panels, specifically:
+Half cut solar cells, that is size 6' x 3', are slightly more expensive than full 6' x 6' cells (due to extra effort spent in cutting them) but have advantages for DIY panels.

 This is because panels can have a higher open-circuit voltage for the same amount of panel size, as more cells can now be arranged in series on the same glass sheet area.
 So, they double the panel voltage and half the current flowing through the panel.

-Less current means, less number of tabbing wires per cell are required to carry the reduced current.
+Less current means fewer tabbing wires per cell are required to carry the reduced current.

-- A typical 6' x 6' cell has a maximum of 8 amperes of short circuit current, that roughly means 3 tabbing wires per cell.
+- A typical 6' x 6' cell has a maximum of 8 amperes of short circuit current, which roughly means 3 tabbing wires per cell.

-- A typical 6' x 3' cell has a maximum of 4 amperes of short circuit current, that roughly means 2 tabbing wires per cell will work.
+- A typical 6' x 3' cell has a maximum of 4 amperes of short circuit current, which roughly means 2 tabbing wires per cell will work.

 |Cell Size||Short Circuit Current||Tabbing Wires Required per Cell|